chalidbdb/bountytest/README.md

 # bountytest
+This is a test project repo to evaluate the integration of Gitcoin with Github for bounty programs

 ## Purpose
-123

-> This is a simple test project to evaluate the integration of github and gitcoin for bounty programs
+- create issues to be referenced in gitcoin on the testnet
+- create documentation around how to work with the tools

-Hello World of Bounties
+### Hello World
+Hello world, we are soon using bounties to support community developers developing features and fixing issues in open source projects.